Caryl Churchill: Themes and plays

-The Royal Court Theatre premiere of Pigs and Dogs received a positive review in The Stage and moderately positive reviews in The Guardian, The Observer, and Evening Standard, with the last newspaper's Henry Hitchings stating, "While the incantatory style isn't consistently engaging, this is a striking parade of views on a subject that merits more sustained treatment."
+The Royal Court Theatre premiere of Pigs and Dogs received a positive review in The Stage and moderately positive reviews in The Guardian, The Observer, and Evening Standard, with the last newspaper's Henry Hitchings stating: "While the incantatory style isn't consistently engaging, this is a striking parade of views on a subject that merits more sustained treatment."
 Andrzej Lukowski of Time Out said in a three-star review that the play "makes its point effectively if tersely".
 Mark Lawson of The Guardian praised Beautiful Eyes as a "sharp" comedy.

+In 2025, four one-act plays (Glass, Kill, What If If Only and Imp) were presented together at the Public Theater in New York City, under the portmanteau title Glass.
+Kill.
+What If If Only.
+Imp..
+Directed by James Macdonald, this production marked the first time all four plays were presented together.
+Glass, Kill, and Imp were first presented by the English Stage Company at the Royal Court Theatre on September 18, 2019.
+What If If Only was first presented by the English Stage Company at the Royal Court Theatre on September 29, 2021.
+What If If Only had its North American premiere in 2021 with remote live performances presented by the National Asian American Theatre Company, realized by Les Waters and Jared Mezzocchi.

 Translations

 Churchill has published translations of Seneca's Thyestes, Olivier Choinière's Bliss (Félicité), and August Strindberg's A Dream Play.
 Her version of A Dream Play was premiered at the National Theatre in 2005.

 Retrospective

 The Royal Court Theatre held a 70th-birthday retrospective of her work by presenting readings of many of her most famous plays directed by notable playwrights, including Martin Crimp and Mark Ravenhill.